 The steps here are identical to what you will be seeing if you decide to create a Fundrise account through a mobile device.
 The setup process takes no longer than 15 minutes if you have your bank account credentials and social security number on-hand.

-Fundrise packs a lot of features that makes it a suitable choice for interested real estate investors.
-In terms of functionality, here are a few areas where Fundrise shine.
+Fundrise packs a lot of features that make it a suitable choice for interested real estate investors.
+In terms of functionality, here are a few areas where Fundrise shines.

-- Fundrise can cater to all kinds of investors
+- Fundrise caters to all kinds of investors

-Investors who acquires $200,000 in annual income are also considered accredited investors.
+Investors who acquire $200,000 in annual income are also considered accredited investors.
 For joint income, the threshold is at $300,000.

 This restriction is not present in Fundrise.
-Literally anyone (given the right age and citizenship) can opt in on the service and start investing in real estate.
-This makes Fundrise amongst the only viable option for investors who are looking to get into real estate.
+Literally, anyone (given the right age and citizenship) can opt-in on the service and start investing in real estate.
+This makes Fundrise one of the only viable options for many investors who are looking to get into real estate.